Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 submit yourselves to your elders.

-“Submit” means to subordinate.
-The grammar also indicates that “submit” means to “allow” yourselves (passive voice) to be under subordination to the leaders of the local church.
+“Submit” means to arrange under, to subordinate.
+The grammar also indicates that “submit” carries the idea to “allow” yourselves (passive voice) to be under subordination to the leaders of the local church.
+The congregation has the responsibility to have positive volition toward leadership.
 Evidently, there were people in Asia Minor churches who did not submit themselves to the authority of their leaders.
 Peter’s solution to the problem is decisive submission (aorist imperative) to authority.
 God wants those in subordination to obey the leadership of the church.

-Peter had already proscribed that Christians as a whole to submit to government (2:13-14), that slaves submit to their masters (2:18) and wives submit to their husbands (3:1).
-No organization can function without authority.
-No organization can have two equal heads or leaders without imbibing sever problems.
+Peter had already proscribed that Christians as a whole submit to government (1 Pe 2:13-14), that slaves submit to their masters (1 Pe 2:18), and wives submit to their husbands (1 Pe 3:1).
+No organization can function without the authority to lead.
+No church can have two equal heads or leaders without imbibing severe problems.
 Conflict always comes at the point of crucial decisions.
-An army cannot have two Major Generals commanding the same division.
-If the church has two heads, it will have confusion.
+An army cannot have two equal Major Generals commanding the same division.
+If the church has two heads, confusion will result.

 If you cannot submit to the leadership of the local church, you will make yourself miserable, and you will open the possibility of a church split.
 Submission to “elders” makes for a well-run church.